MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ```
 You can thus apply the proper QFT for any given number of qubits, without having to worry about the mess of new Hadamards and rotations on each qubit.

-Note, of course, that the quantum simulator takes exponentially more time to run as you increase the number of qubits---precisely why we look forward to real quantum hardware!
+Note that the quantum simulator takes exponentially more time to run as you increase the number of qubits---precisely why we look forward to real quantum hardware!

 ## Next steps